Treating Perfluoroalkyl and Polyfluoroalkyl Substances (PFAS) Contaminated Wastewater and Landfill Leachate

 Existing Treatment Options for PFAS Contaminated Waters

 Treating PFAS contaminated water before discharge to aquatic receiving sources will reduce its accumulation in water systems.
 Currently, industrialized methods for removing PFAS from contaminated waters are based on (1) physical adsorption technologies, such as granular activated carbon (GAC) and ion-exchange (IX) resins; and (2) high-pressure membrane filtrations, such as nanofiltration (NF) or reverse osmosis (RO).
-Although work is being done on advanced oxidation techniques, these are not yet commercial and could come with a very high energy price tag.
+Although work is being done on advanced oxidation techniques, these are not yet commercial and could come with a very high energy demand.

 The pros and cons for the three industrialized PFAS removal methods are summarized in the below table.